canonical/ubuntu-security-documentation/docs/security-features/platform-protections/devices.rst

 usbauth
 =======

-Starting with Ubuntu 18.04, the ``usbauth`` package has been available in universe to provide a straightforward tool for using the Linux kernel's `USB authorization <https://docs.kernel.org/usb/authorization.html>`_ feature.
+Starting with Ubuntu 18.04 Bionic Beaver, the ``usbauth`` package has been available in universe to provide a straightforward tool for using the Linux kernel's `USB authorization <https://docs.kernel.org/usb/authorization.html>`_ feature.
 This mechanism acts as a gatekeeper, allowing a user to define exactly which USB